Latest News

 Reinforce playground rules and safety guidelines, ensuring that children understand and adhere to them appropriately.

-Brighton Center Child Playing in PlaygroundRegular Maintenance:
+Brighton Center Student Safely Playing in the PlaygroundRegular Maintenance:

 Report any safety concerns or maintenance issues promptly to the relevant authorities.
 In addition, encourage community involvement in maintaining the playground.